Jorge36/puzzle-solution/README.md

 <h3> Infeasible Puzzle </h3>
 8-puzzle problem has many configurations which can not be solved.
 The program doesn't identify this kind of states, but it informs to the users if the solution was not found (http://www.geeksforgeeks.org/check-instance-8-puzzle-solvable/)

+<h3> How to compile and run </h3>
+Load
+Load and compiled puzzle.lisp.